Nay Chi Oo: Business

-Her family owns many businesses in Myanmar, including Sane Let Tin, one of the country's largest resorts, located in Kyaikto.
-She is a co-founder of Sane Let Tin which is owned by the military related family.
+Her family possesses numerous businesses in Myanmar, including Sane Let Tin, one of the country's largest resorts situated in Kyaikto, which is also linked by Burmese military.
+She holds the position of co-founder at Sane Let Tin.

-On 15 November 2018, she launched Your Social Media BFF 2019 year planner book under her own band Beautybynaychilabel.
+On 15 November 2018, she launched Your Social Media BFF 2019 year planner book under her own band, Beautybynaychilabel.

 Political criticism

-In the aftermath of the 2021 Myanmar coup d'état, Nay Chi Oo stayed ominously silent for the first few weeks after the coup, only responding after her fans requested her to do so.
+In the aftermath of the 2021 Myanmar coup d'état, Nay Chi Oo stayed silent for the first few weeks after the coup, only responding after her fans requested her to do so.
 When she did join the protests, it was with an entourage of bodyguards.
-She was a target of social boycotts and social punishment movement.
+She became the subject of social boycotts and a social punishment movement due to her association with a high-ranking military family.
 She tried to donate to a Civil Disobedience Movement Support charity, and the donation was refunded to her, with the organization saying they didn't want her money.
 A number of business brands that have collaborated with Nay Chi Oo have announced the end of their partnership.

+Nay Chi Oo shared her perspective on the military coup as someone who grew up in a military family after facing criticism on social media.
+She expressed, “I come from a military family background.
+However, I condemn anyone who supports this state rebellion against the will of the people".

+On 30 March 2021, she was blacklisted by Myanmar Bloggers Community.